 When melting the fresh mozzarella in a pan, use a nonstick option.
 Spread the cheese evenly on the hot pan for even melting.

 If desired, you can add cornstarch or evaporated milk to add an extra smooth texture.

 Fresh mozzarella melts in sauces.
 However, it does not give a smooth, creamy sauce result as achieved by aged cheddar or high moisture cream cheeses.

 Better leave the mozzarella for pizza.
-To prepare fresh mozzarella for pizza, drain and dry your cheese for 15 to 20 minutes.
-Shred, dice, or tear it into manageable pieces before evenly spreading on the pizza.
+Drain and dry your cheese for 15 to 20 minutes to prepare fresh mozzarella for pizza.
+Shred, dice, or tear it into manageable pieces before evenly spreading it on the pizza.

 To cut fresh mozzarella for pizza, use a sharp serrated cheese knife or a thin-bladed option.
 Use the whole blade to slice through the fresh mozzarella ball.

 Lasagna is not perfect without fresh mozzarella.
 Its creamy, buttery nature melts beautifully on the lasagna and mixes well with the tomato sauce incorporated in the dish.

 If you prefer less watery lasagna, opt for shredded mozzarella instead of the new option.
 Grate your fresh mozzarella on a coarse box grater for efficiency.

 Are You Still Baking Pizzas in Your Kitchen Oven?